10 min read

-The worst thing Imposter Syndrome can do is keep us from our best work.
+The worst thing this can do is keep us from our best work.

 As a coach, you must always remember that there are people waiting on you to help them get to the next level in their lives.
 Think back to a time where you felt 100% prepared to do something and accurately anticipated all of the risks involved….

-The sooner you push through the Imposter Syndrome, the sooner you can know how to improve on your current process.
+The sooner you push through, the sooner you can know how to improve on your current process.

 I also encourage you to record or document your processes either on video or in a journal.